CityOfPhiladelphia/standards/README.md

   - Node.js
   - [Yarn](yarnpkg.com)
 - Clone this repo and cd into the directory
-- Run `yarn start` to watch directories.
+- Run `yarn watch` to watch directories.

 # Creating a release
 1. Run `yarn release`.
 This will clean the /dist directory and compile all necessary files.